pyodide/pyodide/docs/pypi.md

 micropip.install('snowballstemmer').then(do_work)
 ```

-## A Minimal working example
+## Complete example

-Adapting
+Adapting the setup from the section on ["using pyodide from
+javascript"](./using_pyodide_from_javascript.html) a complete example would be,

 ```html
 <html>